 If you plan on incorporating astrophotography with your landscapes, you’ll probably want your wide-angle lens also to have a wide F-stop of F/2 or less.
 The smaller your F-stop, the wider your aperture, which is ideal for low light conditions like astrophotography because it enables more light to pass through to your camera.
 As far as landscapes go, a small aperture to start with is the way to go.

 The Top Filter(s)

 No, we are not talking about Instagram filters.

 Instead, we are talking about the types of filters you attach to the end of your lens.
 I’ve never seen a difference in my images when using UV filters, however, they are the cheapest insurance you’ll ever buy for your lens.
 If you drop your camera and something breaks, you’d much rather it be your $15 UV filter than your $900 lens.

 Polarized filters are great because they reduce unwanted glare and increase contrast in your images.
-ND filters are for the hard-core landscape enthusiasts.
+Neutral Density filters are for the hard-core landscape enthusiasts.
 These filters reduce the amount of light that comes through the lens, allowing you to shoot those sexy motion blur landscapes while the sun is out.

 So, the ND filters are supposed to be grey; however, in my experience, I have learned that cheap ND filters usually cast a significant blue hue over my images.
 There are ways of getting around this phenomenon by adjusting your camera’s white balance, or post-processing, however, if you are like me and you find this blue hue annoying, you may want to consider spending around $50 to get a higher quality ND filter.